 Transom Window Installations – What Should You Know?

-Before you decide to install these classic architectural details to your home, you have to consider two main factors – structure and style
+Before you decide to install these classic architectural details in your home, you have to consider two main factors – structure and style.

 It’s vital to ensure that a transom window will suit your home structurally.
 Installation issues will vary depending on door and ceiling height, whether the wall is interior or exterior, and whether the wall bears weight.